huiylu/tic-invaders/README.md

 - [ ] Be able to reset
 - [ ] Have a scoreboard
 - [ ] Have some aliens drop buffs
+- [ ] Turn everything into an alien